Bayer-Group/bayer-form-generator/README.md

 `state` - the state to be updated when the value of the component changes.
 String.

 `changeHandler` - a function to be called when the value of the component changes.
 Function.

+`additionalProps` - add additional props that are not explicitly supported by this library but by the underlying component.
+Object